madslundt/knowledge-quiz-api/README.md

 The user receives error message and correlation id in production.
 For development environment the whole exception is also included.

+Sentry.io logging provider has been added to the project.

 ## Build and run with Docker
 ```